ZHAWZHAWZHAW/ml2/README.md

 The Fine-tuned T5 Model not only generates higher quality summaries as evidenced by the higher ROUGE scores but also processes texts more efficiently with lower latency and higher throughput.
 This makes it the best-performing model among the three for the task of summarizing news articles.

 ### 5.2 📌 Personal reflection <a name="52-personal-reflection"></a>
 I found that the summaries generated by the Fine-tuned T5 Model are concise and capture the essential details of the original texts effectively.
-In both cases, it provided clear and direct summaries, showcasing its ability to understand and distill complex information into digestible summaries.
+In both underlying cases (see screeenshots below), it provided clear and direct summaries, showcasing its ability to understand and distill complex information into digestible summaries.

 The BART Model, while detailed, included more context and specifics, which might be useful in some scenarios but could be considered excessive in others.
 The T5 Base Model, on the other hand, provided more succinct summaries than BART but did not capture as many details as the Fine-tuned T5 Model.